-I’ll get right to the point – since the pandemic began, my husband has been using alcohol as a crutch.
-In other words, he drinks to reduce his stress, but it actually adds to the stress in our home.
-Now that the world is opening back up again, he is still drinking every evening (sometimes starting at lunchtime).
-It is definitely impacting our relationship, because when he drinks he either becomes sleepy and doesn’t want to do anything or he gets argumentative for no reason.
+I’ll get right to the point.
+Lately, my husband has been using alcohol as a crutch.
+In other words, he drinks to reduce his stress, but it adds to the stress in our home.
+He drinks every evening (sometimes starting at lunchtime).
+It definitely impacts our relationship because when he drinks, he either becomes sleepy and doesn’t want to do anything or gets argumentative for no reason.
 I do not understand why he is doing this to our family.
 It feels like he has chosen alcohol over us.
-I have two small children and I think they can tell there is “something wrong with Daddy”.
-Rae, how do I talk to him about my concerns without it turning into another fight?
+I have two small children, and I think they can tell there is “something wrong with Daddy.”
+Rae, how do I talk to him about my concerns without it becoming another fight?

 Dear Carol L:

 First, let me start by saying you are not alone.
-Stress goes hand-in-hand with increased drinking, and statistics show that stress, anxiety, and alcohol consumption skyrocketed during the pandemic.
+Stress goes hand-in-hand with increased drinking, and statistics show that stress, anxiety, and alcohol consumption skyrocketed during the pandemic and its aftermath.
 The comorbidity (taking place at the same time) of anxiety disorders and alcohol misuse is a common occurrence.
 And once anxiety and alcohol misuse co-occurs, they feed each other.
-Stress causes an individual to drink and drinking causes stress.
-Also, the cycle often progresses if left untreated, so it is a positive that you have recognized a problem and are ready to get help.
+Stress causes an individual to drink, and drinking causes stress.
+Also, the cycle often progresses if left untreated, so it is positive that you have recognized a problem and are ready to get help.
 Unsure if your husband’s drinking has progressed to alcoholism?
-A rule of thumb is – if a family member’s drinking is negatively impacting the family, there is a drinking problem.
+A rule of thumb is that if a family member’s drinking negatively impacts the family, there is a drinking problem.

-Your husband’s anger or avoidance by sleeping might be because he feels embarrassed, ashamed, or threatened.
-Especially if his alcohol use has progressed to dependence.
-Approach him with sympathy and kindness, and without judgement.
-Find a time when you are alone and he has not been drinking, is overly tired or visibly stressed.
+Your husband’s anger or avoidance of sleeping might be because he feels embarrassed, ashamed, or threatened – significantly if his alcohol use has progressed to dependence.
+Approach him with sympathy and kindness and without judgment.
+Find a time when you are alone, and he has not been drinking, is overly tired, or visibly stressed.
 And let him know how his drinking has affected you and your family.
 Offer suggestions and support.

 Things to Avoid when Talking to a Loved One About Their Drinking:

-- Choose a time when your loved one has not been drinking or is drunk
+- Choose a time when your over drinking spouse has not been drinking or is intoxicated

 - This is a frustrating and hurtful situation, but do not approach him with anger, sarcasm or talk down to your husband about his drinking